clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable-Disable.rst

-This will enable and start the :command:`telemd` daemon and your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf` and if this file does not exist it will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.
+This will enable and start the :command:`telemd` daemon and your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
+If this file does not exist it will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.

 Disable Telemetry